shahed517/SSIP/README.md

 </center>

 <div align="justify">
 The problem can be substantially alleviated if we take help from a generative prior that has been trained on thousands of hours worth of speech data.
 We adopt a generative approach to speech synthesis, where we decompose the problem of speech synthesis as a sampling from a posterior distribution which requires the knowledge of 1) a diffusion model trained on mel spectrograms, and 2) a likelihood model that maps speech to mel spectrograms.
 And since we use a pretrained diffusion model, the current methodology only requires us to train a likehood model $ p(X_{eeg}|X_{mel}) $.
-Then the Diffusion Posterior Sampling (_Chung et.al._, ICLR 23) approach is used to estimate the likelihood gradients at different timesteps of the diffusion sampling procedure.
+Then the Diffusion Posterior Sampling (<i>Chung et.al.</i>, ICLR 23) approach is used to estimate the likelihood gradients at different timesteps of the diffusion sampling procedure.
 </div>

 ## Dataset
 <div align="justify>
 I have used the ECoG dataset made publicly available by Flinkerlab.
 Link to download the data file.
-The first three cells of the "finkerlab_likelihood.ipynb" notebook contains code to process the data as required.
+The first three cells of the <i>finkerlab_likelihood.ipynb</i> notebook contains code to process the data as required.
 You can donwload the dataset from [here](https://data.mendeley.com/datasets/fp4bv9gtwk/2).
 </div>

 Key ideas are summarized as follows: